natation/CompeteUp/README.md

 - [ ] Search for members on competition profile page
 - [ ] Ability to delete your own discussions and upload photos
 - [ ] Creation and modification of competitions
+- [ ] Discussion board for Competition profile page
+- [ ] Users can message each other
+- [ ] Add more filtering/sorting ability
+- [ ] Calendar view for events on Index page